Overview

 Common Causes

-This decline can be caused by many different issues, including:
+This decline can be triggered by many different issues, including but not limited to:

-The bank's fraud protection system was triggered (e.g., the charge is from a new location or is for an unusually large amount).
+- The bank's fraud protection system being triggered (for example, the charge is from a new location or is for an unusually large amount)

-Incorrect card details were entered (like the CVC code, expiration date, or zip code).
+- Incorrect card details being entered (such as the CVC code, expiration date, or zip code)

-The card has been reported lost or stolen.
+- The card having been reported lost or stolen

 What to Do

-Explain that they will need to contact their bank directly to find out the specific reason and approve the transaction.
+- Direct the Customer to Their Bank — Explain that they will need to contact their bank directly to find out the specific reason and to approve the transaction.

 Was this article helpful?